We hear it all the time that you need to get customer feedback.

 Ask For Feedback At The Right Time

 The first thing you want to do is ask for time-relevant feedback.
 In the same way you would not want to receive a Christmas offer during the summer, your customers don’t want to receive irrelevant feedback request.

 For instance, in the case of customer service feedback, you would want to send your request right away, as soon as the support ticket is closed.
 Sending the request 3 days after the ticket has been closed would not make any sense, the customer has moved on by then.

 In the same way you would not want to ask for feedback in the middle of the checkout process, you don’t want to interrupt your customer halfway through the flow.

 A great moment to ask for feedback is right after a customer service conversation.
 You are already in a conversation with the user so it feels natural to ask feedback – not about the specific customer service intervention but about their experience with your tool in general.Stefan Debois, Founder and CEO, Survey Anyplace

 Respect Your Customers’ Time

-I hate the feeling of my time being waste.
+I hate the feeling of my time being wasted.
 Don’t you?